Article | October 3, 2024

 The EPA has designated certain school districts as priority districts who are prioritized in the application process and are eligible for higher levels of funding.

-These priority districts are high-need school districts and low-income areas, rural school districts, Bureau of Indian Affairs-funded school districts, and school districts that receive basic support payments for children who reside on Indian land.
+These priority districts are high-need school districts and low-income areas, certain rural school districts, Bureau of Indian Affairs-funded school districts, and school districts that receive basic support payments for children who reside on Indian land.

 School districts only need to meet one of these criteria in order to be considered a prioritized school district under the rebate program.
 You can see the full list of priority districts here

 School districts have the opportunity to self-certify as priority school districts even if they are not on the list of priority districts, if they meet certain criteria.
-Districts can self-certify if they received a Title I, Part A grant through the Elementary and Secondary Education Act in the 2021-2022 academic year but are not represented in the U.S. Census Bureau’s Small Area Income and Poverty Estimates (SAIPE) database.
+Districts can self-certify if they received a Title I, Part A grant through the Elementary and Secondary Education Act in the 2022-2023 academic year but are not represented in the U.S. Census Bureau’s Small Area Income and Poverty Estimates (SAIPE) database.
 Large public school districts with more than 35,000 students or more than 45 public schools can also self-certify all or part of the district, based on Title I funding.
 You can find out more about the self-certification process here.
-EPA’s list of districts eligible for self-certification can be found here
+EPA’s list of districts eligible for self-certification can be found here.

-When are Clean School Bus Rebate Program applications due?
+When are Clean School Bus Rebate Program applications due

 How do I get started?